snabbco/snabb/README.md

 Apart from the tests, there are now some examples at in the examples directory; more to come.

 There will be proper documentation before the 1.0 release, apologies for it not being available sooner.
-I understand how important it is...
+I understand how important it is and it is planned shortly.

 ## Testing